citkane/webview-bun-app/README.md

 }

 /**
- * The class must be called `Main`, and exported / extended exactly as below */ export class Main extends SocketInterface {
+ * The class must be called `Main`, and exported exactly as below */ export class Main extends SocketInterface {

-    constructor(port: number, ...params) {   // The `port` parameter is required super(port, rootTopic, process)      // pass either `self` or `process` to `super` depending on
+    constructor(port: number, ...params) {   //The `port` parameter is required super(port, rootTopic, process)      //pass either `self` or `process` to `super` depending on
-                                             // if the scope is a "childWorker" or "childProcess" respectively. this.startApiSocket(socketApi, this)
+                                             //if the scope is a "childWorker" or "childProcess" respectively. this.startApiSocket(socketApi, this)
             .then(() => {
-                this.ipc?.send("ready");     // signal back to the parent process that you are ready. this.init();                 // Your service is now ready for business });
+                this.ipc?.send("ready");     //signal back to the parent process that you are ready. this.init();                 //Your service is now ready for business });
     }

     /**
-     * Create your service business logic
+     * Create the business logic for your service
      */
     private init(){
         this.subscribe("database/contacts/updated/#", this.changedOnDB)